OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Located in Federation Square, the Ian Potter Centre houses the National Gallery of Victoria’s Australian and Indigenous art collection across three levels, in more than 20 galleries.
 From the Colonial Period, to the Heidelberg School Impressionist Movement, to contemporary Australian art, NGV holds a collection of more than 20,000 Australian works, with approximately 800 pieces on display.

-The Ian Potter Centre’s art collection comprises photography, prints, sculpture, decorative arts, drawing, fashion, and textiles.
-Among the pieces permanently on display are Frederick McCubbin’s The pioneer (1904) and Tom Roberts’ Shearing the Rams (1890) as well as The Joseph Brown Collection.
+The Ian Potter Centre’s art collection comprises photography, prints, sculpture, decorative arts, drawing, fashion and textiles.
+Among the pieces permanently on display are Frederick McCubbin’s The pioneer (1904) and Tom Roberts’s Shearing the Rams (1890), as well as The Joseph Brown Collection.
 Other artists to keep a keen eye out for are Sidney Nolan, Arthur Boyd, Arthur Streeton, Albert Tucker – all from the Angry Penguins – Margaret Preston, Bill Henson, Howard Arkley and Fred Williams.